philgamevy/cronitor-js/README.md

 If you are unfamiliar with Cronitor, read our [Cron Monitoring](https://cronitor.io/docs/cron-job-monitoring) or [Heartbeat Monitoring](https://cronitor.io/docs/heartbeat-monitoring) guide.

 Cronitor-JS provides three separate modules:
-- [Ping](#ping) - Standard integration with Cronitor.
+- [Ping](#ping) - Client for the [Ping API](https://cronitor.io/docs/ping-api).
+Integrate your monitor.
 - [Heartbeat](#heartbeat) - A background integration for daemons or long running jobs.
-- [Monitor](#monitor) - Retrieve monitor information, create/modify monitors, pause alerting for a monitor.
+- [Monitor](#monitor) - Create/read/update/delete monitors, retrieve status information for a monitor (or set of monitors), and pause alerting on a monitor.

 ## Installation
 `npm install cronitor`

 ## <a name="ping"></a>Ping
-Use a Ping object to integrate your job with Cronitor.
-The [Ping API Reference](https://cronitor.io/docs/ping-api) has further information about the API Ping uses.
+Use a Ping object to add a monitor into your job, script, etc.

 The example below uses [NodeCron](https://github.com/node-cron/node-cron) to demonstrate how to use Ping.